Table of Contents

 Description: Instagram is a mobile photo and video sharing tool.
 Users can smear digital filters to their photos and videos before sharing them on social media services such as Facebook, Twitter, Tumblr, and Instagram.

 Usage: Instagram is the best option for sharing authentic and engaging images.
+With Instagram, you can definitely gain a lot of real Instagram followers which can lead to much wider audience engagement.
 Since the service is mobile-base, it is a great way to capture footage “at the moment.”
 As 59% of 18-29-year-olds use Instagram.
 It is beneficial for interacting with potential and current students and young alumni.